Cliff Sims: Team of Vipers

-In January 2019, St. Martin's Press published Sims's memoire, Team of Vipers: My 500 Extraordinary Days in the Trump White House, which spent several weeks on the bestseller list.
+In January 2019, St. Martin's Press published Sims's memoir, Team of Vipers: My 500 Extraordinary Days in the Trump White House, which spent several weeks on the bestseller list.

 Publishers Weekly wrote that "Sims's vivid portrait of Trump shrewdly balances admiration with misgivings, and his intricate, engrossing accounts of White House vendettas and power plays have a good mix of immersion and perspective."
 Time called it "a juicy pro-Trump tell-all."

 According to ABC News, although Sims "painted a harshly negative portrait of many who served the president, his book was generally positive and admiring of Trump himself."

 Still, Trump lashed out at Sims, tweeting that the book was "based on made up stories and fiction."
 A legal dispute ensued, with the Trump campaign accusing Sims of violating a non-disclosure agreement and Sims accusing the president of seeking to impede his First Amendment rights.

 The lawsuits were later dropped and Trump tapped Sims to lead messaging and speechwriting for the 2020 Republican National Convention, including personally writing remarks for the president's children.

 Axios reported that Sims "has not only made peace with Trump but been brought back into the fold as an outside adviser on various initiatives," and noted that he "is a close ally of the president's eldest son Donald Trump Jr., the president's daughter Ivanka and son-in-law Jared Kushner, and Trump's close aide Hope Hicks."